SurenMar/alien-invasion/README.md

 ## ✅ To-Do List

+1. Write installation script in bash for Mac users
-1. Replace the JSON-based database with **MySQL** for better scalability and reliability.
+2. Replace the JSON-based database with **MySQL** for better scalability and reliability.